 |gcrá axileysè fkrynjì zvènci fyì krÌbe.||The recipient of being friends is the tortoise.||Achilles greets the tortoise and its friend, the crab.|

 |greet-fact1 Achilles-acc-nom2a tortoise-partacc-dat2 friend-partnom-dat2 PIIn−1-acc-dat3 crab-acc-nom3.|

-What has been stated of compounds’ modifiers is also true for pronouns: they can and should be omitted if the information they convey is irrelevant, or if it is evident from context.
+What has been stated of compounds’ modifiers is also true for pronouns: they can and should be omitted if the information they convey is irrelevant, or if it is clear from context.

-These two pronouns point to actions in the world.
-To point to people or things, we use them with an inner accusative just like nominal verbs.
+These two pronouns point to something in the world.
+We typically use them with an inner accusative just like nominal verbs.